saulvaldelvira/Morse/README.md

 It is silly, and not very professional.
 I made it purely for the sake of learning and improving my skills, so don't take it very seriously.
 Still I think it could be useful, at least for educational purposes.

 ## saulv::Morse
-Apart from the executable aplication, you can download the Morse.h file.
-It includes a class (saulv::Morse) that you can use for whatever you want.
-I dont know, maybe someone will find it useful :)
+Apart from the executable aplication, you can download the "Morse.h" header file. <br>
+It includes a class (saulv::Morse) wich you can use for whatever you want in your proyects :)

 ## How it works
 The saulv::Morse class uses a Binary Tree to decode morse text.